foxdonut/meiosis-guide/installation.md

 ## Using a plain `<script>` tag

-You can add Meiosis to your HTML page by downloading the JavaScript file from the [Meiosis builds](http://meiosis.js.org/builds) page, saving it to your project, and loading it with a `<script src="..."></script>` tag.
+You can add Meiosis to your HTML page by downloading the JavaScript file from the [Meiosis builds](http://meiosis.js.org/builds) page.
+Save it to your project, and load it with a `<script src="..."></script>` tag.

 You can then access Meiosis using the global variable `meiosis`.